Unlocking Efficiency: How an RFP Tool Transforms Your Proposal Process

 The Bottom Line

-RFP automation isn't about replacing human expertise—it's about eliminating the 70% of proposal work that's repetitive content retrieval and assembly, so your experts can focus on the 30% that's strategic customization and differentiation.
+RFP automation isn't about replacing human expertise—it's about eliminating the majority of proposal work that's repetitive content retrieval and assembly, so your experts can focus on strategic customization and differentiation.

 The technology has matured past early adoption risk.
 AI-native platforms now deliver reliable, measurable improvements without the hallucination risks of generic AI writing tools.